evhub/coconut/DOCS.md

 Custom operators will often need to be surrounded by whitespace (or parentheses when used as an operator function) to be parsed correctly.

-If a custom operator that is also a valid name is desired, you can use a backslash before the name to get back the name instead with Coconut's [keyword/variable disambiguation syntax](#handling-keywordvariable-name-overlap).
+If a custom operator that is also a valid name is desired, you can use a backslash before the name to get back the name instead using Coconut's [keyword/variable disambiguation syntax](#handling-keywordvariable-name-overlap).

 ##### Examples